-6.29 Displaying Workitem (Task) Details Page in External Web Applications to create a URL and send it to another user.
-This URL is called REST URL.
+6.30 Displaying Workitem (Task) Details Page in External Web Applications

 You can display Workitem (Task) details page in external web applications, outside Interstage BPM Console.
 To do this, you use the HTTP POST method (with required parameters) and call the REST URL from the external application.